declanTreanor/antColonyOptimisation/README.md

 # How to use

-The starting point, is the unit test ProblemSpaceTest.
+The starting point, is the unit test com.eon.ants.service.ProblemSpaceTest.
 Here is modelled an example from the aforementioned book.